RebeccaFransson/2DV610---System-test/README.md

 __Description__

-The webserver are able to send a response with status code of 404.
+The webserver is able to send a response with status code of 404.